microsoft/fhir-server/docs/BulkImport.md

 2. Make an API call in client, details in [API Call](#api-call) section.
 3. Polling operation status, details in [Get Status](#get-status) section.
 4. Check final status.
 When a status code other than 202 is returned, it means the operation has completed.
 The result can be divide into 3 states:
-    1. ```200``` returned as status code and no error url(described in [Get Status](#get-status)) returned, means all input resources have been imported successfully.
+    1. ```200``` return as status code and no error url(described in [Get Status](#get-status)) return -> all input resources import successfully.
-    2. ```200``` returned as status code howerver have some error urls, means there are some unsupported or error(mistyped, duplicated...) resources, but all other resources are imported succcessfully.
+    2. ```200``` return as status code howerver have some error urls in body -> input data have unsupported, mistyped or duplicated resources, but all other resources are imported succcessfully.
-    3. Non ```200``` status code returned, means some fatal errors occured during the operation processing,
+    3. Non ```200``` status code returned -> some fatal errors occur, the operation stop immediately, but successfully imported resources aren't rolled back.
 5. **Turn off ```FhirServer:Operation:Import:InitImportMode```** and restart app.
 Navigate to app service portal, set this to _false_ in app configuration or simply remove it.
 Then **save** it and restart the app, so that all write requests can restore usage.

 ## Deploy new fhir server